Skip to content

 • Deployment settings (version, ciSystem, deployMode, distDir, detectChanges) are managed by ritual init-site and present only after you run it.
 Don’t edit them by hand.

 • Publish lists (includeDecks, includeCollections, includeWantedLists and their exclude* counterparts) are user-editable and decide which lists build-site publishes.
-You can set them from the admin Settings page, the per-list visibility toggles on the admin Manage Lists page, with config-set, or by hand.
+You can set them from the admin Settings page, the per-list visibility toggles on the admin Manage Lists page, with config set, or by hand.

 {